Hawk-Programmer/HideFolder/README.md

 # HideFolder
 Hide Folder on Windows

-Este Programa Oculta Pastas no Windows
+This program hides folders on Windows